 Nineteen Eighty-Four

-by George Orwell (1949) - Module A: Textual Conversations
+by George Orwell (1949) - Common Module: Texts and Human Experiences

-HSC Module A analysis of Nineteen Eighty-Four by George Orwell.
-Themes, structural reading of the three-part design and the Newspeak appendix, examiner focus and an essay scaffold built around language, surveillance and the textual conversation with earlier dystopian fiction.
+HSC Common Module (Texts and Human Experiences) analysis of Nineteen Eighty-Four by George Orwell.
+Themes, a structural reading of the three-part design and the Newspeak appendix, examiner focus and an essay scaffold built around the individual and collective human experience of life under total power.

 Examiner focus

-Markers reward arguments that read Orwell's novel as a tightly engineered totalitarian thought experiment rather than as a journalistic prediction.
-Strong responses analyse how the three-part structure, the embedded Goldstein book and the appendix on Newspeak construct an argument about language as a precondition for thought.
+Markers reward arguments that read Orwell's novel as a representation of human experience under total power, not as a journalistic prediction.
+Strong responses analyse how the three-part structure, the embedded Goldstein book and the appendix on Newspeak set one man's inner life against an engineered collective reality, and how that collision exposes the anomalies and paradoxes of human behaviour.

 Themes